Introduction

 Can I use a different type of mud for touch-ups after sanding?

-Yes, if you choose a lightweight joint compound for touch-ups, it will blend well with the existing layers and help maintain a smooth finish.
+A lightweight joint compound works great for touch-ups, blending nicely with existing layers to keep a smooth finish.

 What should I do if I notice imperfections after the final coat?

-Yes, if you find imperfections, lightly sand the area and apply a thin layer of mud, then sand again after it dries to achieve a seamless finish.
+If you spot imperfections, lightly sand the area and apply a thin layer of mud.
+Once it dries, sand again for a seamless finish.

 How long should I wait between applying coats of drywall mud?

-Yes, if you allow at least 24 hours between coats, it ensures proper drying and reduces the risk of imperfections during sanding.
+Waiting at least 24 hours between coats allows for proper drying and helps prevent imperfections during sanding.

 Is it necessary to prime the wall after finishing with drywall mud?

-Yes, if you apply a primer after finishing, it enhances paint adhesion and ensures an even color application on the wall.
+Applying a primer after finishing improves paint adhesion and ensures an even color application on the wall.